yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 13 Jan 2020 Wednesday
-* *3 hours* doing research on an article  A comprehensive survey on graph neural networks.IEEE Transactions on Neural Networks and Learning Systems.
+* *3 hours* doing research on an article A comprehensive survey on graph neural networks.IEEE Transactions on Neural Networks and Learning Systems. to explore the probability of deploying the strycture to help with improving classification
 * *1 minute* writing timelog

 ## 14 Jan 2020 Thursday
-* *4 hours* handling the data for the Graph convolutional neural network deployment
+* *4 hours* handling the data
 * *1 minute* writing timelog

 ## 15 Jan 2020 Friday